Jetlike structures in low-mass binary neutron star merger remnants: Conclusions

 In this study we extended our work by performing a set of self-consistent GRMHD simulations of NSNS mergers that result in long-lived SMNS remnants, along with a benchmark merger that produces a transient HMNS which collapses to a BH.
 For the benchmark HMNS case we observe the formation of a low density evacuated funnel (half-opening angle $\sim 30^{\circ}$) above the BH poles following BH formation which is magnetically dominated ($b^2/(2\rho_0) \gg 1$), collimated helical magnetic field lines extending from the poles, and mildly relativistic ($\Gamma \gtrsim 2.0$) outflow, with a EM luminosity ($\sim 10^{52}\textup{erg}\;\textup{s}^{-1}$ by the end of the simulation) consistent with the Blandford-Znajek (BZ) mechanism \cite{Thorne:1986} and an accretion efficiency consistent with a Novikov-Thorne accretion disk \cite{Shapiro:2004ud}.
 In agreement with our previous studies we identify the outflow as meeting the criteria for an incipient jet.

 For the SMNS cases we also observe the formation of a partially evacuated funnel (half-opening angle $\sim 25^{\circ}$) above the poles of the NS remnants.
 We observe a helical magnetic field within this funnel region that is actually stronger than in the HMNS/BH case, a mildly relativistic outflow, and find that the SMNS cases produce a high fluid and EM luminosity ($\sim 10^{53}\textup{erg}\;\textup{s}^{-1}$) for a longer duration than the HMNS case.
-From the ejecta mass ($M_{\textup{esc}} \gtrsim 10^{-2} M_{\odot}$) and average ejecta velocity ($\langle v_{\textup{eje}} \rangle \sim 0.2c$) we estimate the bolometric luminosity for the associated kilonova as $L_{\textup{knova}} \sim 10^{41} \textup{erg}\;\textup{s}^{-1}$, and both the EM and kilonova luminosity are broadly consistent with observations of sGRBs \cite{Li:2016pes,Beniamini:2020adb} and kilonovae \cite{Ascenzi:2018mbh,Rastinejad:2021nev,Villar:2017wcc}, although towards the high end of the observable range.
-However, the gas density in the funnel is also significantly larger and this baryon pollution means the outflow is less magnetically dominated (i.e. $b^2/(2\rho_0)$ is smaller compared to the HMNS case) limiting the magnetic energy per unit mass available for accelerating the gas to ultrarelativistic speeds.
+From the ejecta mass ($M_{\textup{esc}} \gtrsim 10^{-2} M_{\odot}$) and average ejecta velocity ($\langle v_{\textup{eje}} \rangle \sim 0.2c$) we estimate the bolometric luminosity for the associated kilonova as $L_{\textup{knova}} \sim 10^{41} \textup{erg}\;\textup{s}^{-1}$, broadly consistent with observations \cite{Ascenzi:2018mbh,Rastinejad:2021nev,Villar:2017wcc}.
+The EM luminosity may be consistent with the higher end of observed $\gamma-$ray luminosities from sGRBs \cite{Li:2016pes,Beniamini:2020adb}, or in excess, depending on uncertainties about the $\gamma-$ray prompt emission mechanism and the efficiency of generating $\gamma-$ray photons.

+The gas density in the funnel is also significantly larger compared to the BH case, and this baryon pollution means the outflow is less magnetically dominated (i.e. $b^2/(2\rho_0)$ is smaller) limiting the magnetic energy per unit mass available for accelerating the gas to ultrarelativistic speeds.